voroshkov/Chorus-RF-Laptimer/README.md

 - **Minimal Lap Time**: use +/- to increase/decrease minimal lap time.
 Set enough time to let a drone leave the "above-threshold RSSI area" after lap time is captured.
 - **Skip first lap**: tick if start table is located before the start/finish gate (first lap time will be skipped because it's not a full lap); untick if start table is located right behind the laptimer (first lap time will be tracked only if minimal lap time is passed after the race start).
 - **RSSI Threshold**: use +/- to fine-tune RSSI threshold.
-- **Set/Clear**: tap to capture/clear currently measured RSSI value as a threshold.
+- **Set/Clear**: long tap to capture/clear currently measured RSSI value as a threshold.
 - **Calibrate Timers**: different Arduino devices have different oscillators accuracy and it may slightly deviate from 16MHz.
 In order to make sure that same timespan is measured equally on different devices, you need to calibrate them before the race.
 - **Start Race**: tap to start tracking laps.
 This same button is used to Stop the race.

 When you stop the race, Chorus device immediately clears saved lap times, but they remain visible in the application until new race is started.
+Also the Race data is saved in CSV reports on your device (if you grant the Write to SD Card permissions)

 **LiPo Monitoring** feature has a "hidden" possibility for adjustment.
 If voltage measured by LiPo Monitor in Android App doesn't correspond to real voltage of your battery, perform a long tap on a voltage value to see the Adjustment controls: